-- Students must sit at the desk that shows their name and/or student number. - 5.
-During the exam, students must: - a) Always follow the exam supervisors' instructions. - b) Complete the Student Attendance Slip as an official record of attempting the task. - c) Read the instructions and all questions carefully.
-Exam supervisors cannot interpret or give instructions about exam questions. - d) Write their name and/or student number on all writing booklets, question and answer booklets and answer sheets (unless that information is already printed on them). - e) Write clearly with black pen (only use pencil if instructed to). - f) Write answers in the correct answer booklets.
-Tell the supervisor if you use the wrong booklet, and write a note on the front and back of both booklets stating that you wrote an answer in the wrong place.
-Do not rewrite answers, but make sure you label and hand in all parts of your answers. - g) Answer in English, unless the question paper directs otherwise.
-If you do not write in English, you will receive zero marks for your answer. - h) Make a serious attempt at the exam by answering a range of question types.
-Answering only multiple-choice questions is not considered a serious attempt. - Stop writing immediately when the supervisor tells you to.
+- 9. Candidates MUST obey all reasonable instructions given by supervisors. - 10.
+Borrowing is NOT permitted once the examination has started. - 11.
+Candidates must NOT pick up their writing implements until reading time has ceased and writing time has started. - 12.
+All enquiries are to be addressed to supervising staff by candidates raising their hand and waiting patiently. - 13.
+Code of Conduct School Rules apply during ALL exams. - 14.
+Read the instructions and all questions carefully.
+Exam supervisors cannot interpret or give instructions about exam questions. - 15.
+Write your student number on all writing booklets, question and answer booklets and answer sheets (unless that information is already printed on them). - 16.
+Write clearly with black pen (only use pencil if instructed to). - 17.
+Write answers in the correct answer booklets.
+Tell the supervisor if you use the wrong booklet and write a note on the front of both booklets stating that you wrote an answer in the wrong place.
+Make sure you label and hand in all parts of your answers. - 18.
+Answer in English, unless the question paper directs otherwise.
+If you do not write in English, you will receive zero marks for your answer. - 19.
+Make a serious attempt at the exam by answering a range of question types.
+Answering only multiple-choice questions is not considered a serious attempt. - 20.
+Stop writing immediately when the supervisor tells you to. - 21.
+Follow the supervisor's instructions for arranging completed answers and wait for the supervisor to collect them.